Wiki · Concept · Last reviewed June 14, 2026

 CoWoS, Interposers, and 2.5D Packaging

-2.5D packaging generally places multiple dies side by side on an interposer or bridge structure that provides dense connections between them.
-For AI accelerators, this often means placing large logic dies near multiple HBM stacks.
+2.5D packaging generally places multiple dies side by side on an interposer, redistribution layer, or bridge structure that provides dense connections between them.
+For AI accelerators, this often means placing one or more large logic dies near multiple HBM stacks while keeping signal paths short and wide.

 Chiplets divide a system into smaller functional dies.
 Those dies can be fabricated on different process nodes, reused across products, mixed with third-party dies, and connected through standard or proprietary die-to-die interfaces.
-AMD's chiplet ecosystem white paper argues that chiplets can reduce cost, increase flexibility, and accelerate specialized designs, while noting that advanced packaging capacity is required to support broader adoption.
+AMD's chiplet ecosystem white paper frames open interfaces, mature design tools, and manufacturing and advanced packaging capacity as prerequisites for broader chiplet adoption.

 Bottlenecks and Supply Chain

-OSAT companies and foundries both matter here.
-ASE describes advanced interconnect technologies for chiplets as a response to complex AI integration demand.
+OSAT companies, foundries, memory suppliers, substrate makers, EDA vendors, test-equipment suppliers, and materials firms all matter here.
+Known-good-die testing, die sort, burn-in, package-level test, traceability, and failure analysis become part of AI compute availability.
 Foundries such as TSMC and Intel Foundry present packaging as part of the system-level technology stack, not merely as backend assembly.

 Central Tensions